Canon 1D vs 1Ds

 - More dynamic range: Capable of capturing a wider spectrum of light and dark details.

 - Better low-light sensitivity: Can be used in poorly lit environments and still produce good images.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.70x vs 0.55x).

 - Less heavy: Has a lower weight (by 320g or 20 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (600 versus 500) out of a single battery charge.

 - More modern: Was introduced somewhat (11 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds comes out slightly ahead of the 1D (5 : 4 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of individual advantages (bullet points above) is taken as a guide, the 1Ds is the clear winner of the contest (9 : 4 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons